By: Karen Weeks

 Are you a pensioner who wants to see more of Australia?
 There are so many beautiful sites to see and exciting activities to do in this country, and retirement is a great time to plan some travel adventures.
 However, you may wonder how you can fit your travel dreams into your budget.
 What’s your best bet for really exploring Australia?
 If you’re a senior looking for the answers to these questions, then the travel tips below can help you out.

 You Can See More with a Relaxed Road Trip

-Many older adults avoid planning more travel because they do not want to deal with extra expense or fast pace, but you can experience more of Australia’s cities, natural beauty, and wonders by getting around in a car.
+Many older adults avoid planning more travel because they do not want to deal with extra expenses or fast pace, but you can experience more of Australia’s cities, natural beauty, and wonders by getting around in a car.
 There are so many slow-paced scenic Australian road trips you can take.
 You can drive from Cairns to York while stopping along the way to see the Great Barrier Reef and the rainforests of Daintree.
 If that doesn’t suit your fancy, you can wind your way through coastal and scenic views as you travel the Great Ocean Road.
-You can even take your pets along for the ride, which can be a bonus for saving on boarding expenses.
+You can even take your pets along for the ride, which can be a bonus for saving onboarding expenses.

 Used Cars Can Be Perfect for Road Trips